izatwin/eventor/tests/Sprint_3_Test_Cases.md

 #### Test 5.1: Special Event Creation
 1. Log in to any valid account.
-2. Navigate to your personal profile page.
+2. Navigate to your profile.
-3. Start a new post creation.
-4. Enter a valid message body.
+4. Enter a valid post body and create the post.
 5. Attach a special event with a name and fill all necessary fields.
-6. Publish the post.
+6. Publish the event.
-7. Refresh the page; verify post with all details.
+7. Refresh the page; verify profile page.

 #### Test 5.2: Special Event Editing
 1. Log in to any valid account.